 Why does my cat lick and bite my fingers?

 Cats will lick their owner for a variety of reasons: To strengthen their bond with you, to get rid of smells or to cover you in their smell.
-If they bite you afterwards, think of it as a cat love bite, a way to show affection through gentle nibbling.
+If they lick and then gently bite you, think of it as a cat love bite, a way to show affection through gentle nibbling.
 If they bite you hard, however, your cat might have an underlying medical condition that’s causing it pain.

 But let’s look at all of these scenario sin greater detail.